shameleon/dslr-42/README.md

 ### Intro

-    Our solution to 42's school *dslr* subject, done by a team of two.
-    It is a *Machine Learning* project to solve a classification problem.
-    It consists of training a *multivariate logistic regression model*, a classification algorithm used in data science and machine learning.
+The **DataScience x Logistic Regression** (`dslr`) is a *42's school* project, on the data branch of the *Holygraph*.
+As an initiation to *Machine Learning*, it consists of training a *multivariate logistic regression model*, to solve a classification problem.
-    The model is subsequently used for accurate prediction of a testing dataset.
-    Of course, Python modules for machine learning are forbiden.
+This our solution `dslr` subject, done by a team of two, mostly in `Python` language.
+`Python` functions or modules that are useful for statistics or machine learning, such as `scikit-learn`, are forbiden by *42*.
 ---

     The main objective is to recreate a ✨ magic Sorting Hat 🎓 ✨ to predict Hogwarts student houses.